Festivals & Events

 The course of the main race starts next to Kushida-jinja Shrine and finishes behind the Fukuoka Asian Art Museum .
 The route winds through the streets of Hakata, and the corners become the focal point for the racing action, as the heavy floats are swung with a great groan around the sharp corners.

-Spectators throw water at the participants to keep then cool as they run the course.
+Spectators throw water at the participants to keep them cool as they run the course.
 The floats are staggered and leave Kushida-jinja Shrine every five minutes, and the racing ends shortly after 6 a.m.

 A curious tradition